shaun-mia/shaun-mia/README.md

 ### Projects & Work

-- **[Classical Model Dashboard](https://github.com/shaun-mia/Classical-model-Dashboard)**: Developed a comprehensive dashboard for classical models.
-This project showcases my skills in data visualization and analysis.

-- **[E-Commerce Sales Data Analysis](https://github.com/shaun-mia/e-commerce-sales-data-analysis)**: Created a detailed dashboard analyzing e-commerce sales data, including trends and customer insights.

-- **[HR Attrition Analysis Dashboard](https://github.com/shaun-mia/Excel-dashboard-Project)**: Analyzed HR data to understand attrition patterns and improve workforce management.

-- **[Personal Portfolio](https://shaun-mia.github.io/)**: A showcase of my work, projects, and skills.
+- **[Power BI Data Analysis Project](https://github.com/shaun-mia/Power-BI-Data-Analysis-Project)**: In this repository, I’m excited to share my Power BI data analysis projects.
+These projects showcase my ability to use Power BI for data visualization and analysis, helping to transform raw data into insightful dashboards and reports.

+- **[SQL Data Analysis Project](https://github.com/shaun-mia/SQL-Data-Analysis-Project)**: In this repository, I’m excited to share some of the SQL data analysis projects I’ve worked on.
+These projects highlight my skills in using SQL to extract, clean, and analyze data.
+- **[Excel Data Analysis Project](https://github.com/shaun-mia/Excel-Data-Analysis-Project)**: In this repository, I’m excited to share my Excel data analysis projects.
+These projects highlight my ability to use Excel for organizing, analyzing, and visualizing data effectively.

-- **[Store Management System](#)**: A team project aimed at automating store operations.
+- **[Python Data Analysis Project](https://github.com/shaun-mia/Python-Data-Analysis-Project)**: A team project aimed at automating store operations.

 ---